plotly/plotly.py/doc/python/bubble-charts.md

 ### Reference

-See [https://plotly.com/python/reference/scatter/](reference/graph_objects/Scatter.md) for more information and chart attribute options!
+See the [full reference for Scatter](reference/graph_objects/Scatter.md) for more information and chart attribute options!